apache/trafficcontrol/docs/source/api/v1/deliveryservice_requests.rst

 :assignee:             Name of the assignee to which the :ref:`ds_requests` is assigned to
 :authorId:             The integral, unique identifier of the author of this :ref:`ds_requests`
 :author:               Name of the author who created this :ref:`ds_requests`
-:changeType:           The type of change of this :ref:`ds_requests`
+:changeType:           The type of change made to the delivery service as described in this :ref:`ds_requests`
 :createdAt:            The date and time at which this :ref:`ds_requests` was created, in :rfc:`3339` format
 :id:                   An integral, unique identifier for this :ref:`ds_requests`
 :lastEditedBy:         Name of the previous user to edit this :ref:`ds_requests`